ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

    :width: 80 %
    :align: center

-That's it – a simple example of heliostat raytracing with ``ARTIST``!
+That's it – a simple example of heliostat ray tracing with ``ARTIST``!

-Of course, this one scenario is capable of performing raytracing for any incident ray direction.
-For example, we can consider three further incident ray directions and perform raytracing using a helper function that combines alignment and raytracing with the following code:
+Of course, this one scenario is capable of performing ray tracing for any incident ray direction.
+For example, we can consider three further incident ray directions and perform ray tracing using a helper function that combines alignment and ray tracing with the following code:

 .. code-block::